More About Mark

 Testing Total Recall

-Anatomy of a Hoax: Jacques Vallee’s analysis of the Philadelphia Experiment looks at ways to identify UFO hoaxes.
-An excellent framework for looking at any number of claims.
+Anatomy of a Hoax: Jacques Vallee’s analysis of the Philadelphia Experiment looks at ways to identify a UFO hoax.
+An excellent framework for looking at any number of claims, including those by Mark.

-This site is a work in progress that is updated or revised on an ongoing basis.
-It is an independent project that began with The Story of Captain Mark Richards on the google platform.
+Email SpaceCap.
+This site began with the Captain Mark Richards on the google platform.
 The views expressed here are own and we do not necessarily endorse any quoted statement or linked site.

 Comments, questions, further information that can be added to this site, or supporting documentation – especially from Kerry Cassidy or Jo Ann Richards (EDH) – are welcome.

 © 2011-2022.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.